LaueOT/laueotx_test/README.md

 The documentation is made using Quarto.
 To update the documentation you need to [install Quarto](https://quarto.org/docs/get-started/).

-You can render the new website using the following commands (make sure to have laueotx installed properly):
+You can render the new website (locally) using the following commands (make sure to have laueotx installed properly):
 ```
 conda activate laueotx
 cd docs/